-A hash brown skillet with green peppers, onions, Andouille sausage, and runny eggs, all topped with a Spicy hollandaise!
+Cajun Skillet Hash is a hash brown skillet with green peppers, onions, Andouille sausage, and runny eggs, all topped with a Spicy hollandaise!

+This weekend we took full advantage of having exactly ZERO plans and nowhere to be to do whatever we wanted all. weekend. long.
 Saturday morning involved sleeping in (priority numero uno) and a big huge brunch (priority numero dos) cooked by yours truly.
 The original plan was to go out to breakfast, but our jammies were just too comfy and outside looked a just little too cold.
-So home cooked breakfast it was!
+So home cooked Cajun Skillet Hash for breakfast it was!

 I was craving fluffy, melt-in-your-mouth pancakes (recipe coming soon!) while Marc was craving his usual: Cajun breakfast.